How To Decipher Business Dress Codes And Style Work Dresses

 Look #2 - The Girly Girl Boss

-Pair a conservative long-sleeved dress with an off shoulder style and love it.
-Add a black jacket for a well put-together look or simply show off your collarbones and keep it sexy yet dignified.
-Create a perfect fashion statement with a look that has professional stamped all over it.
-This dark blue long-sleeved bandage dress is a staple classic to include in your workplace wardrobe because it is feminine and only real girls in power understand its punch.
+Pair a conservative long-sleeved dress with an off-shoulder style and love it.
+Add a jacket for a well put-together look or show off your collarbones, keeping it sexy yet dignified.
+Create a perfect fashion statement with a look that has professionally stamped all over it.

-The off shoulder work dress is extremely versatile and is structured to hug your curves in all the right places.
-Pair it with colored pumps and a work wear jacket or trench coat when you need to step outside.
-Accessorize the dress with white crystals or pearls or simple go for gold.
-This dress features a natural waist and does not require a belt.
-Transform this dress for an evening event by pairing it with a luxe silk, wool, or cashmere scarf.
+The dress is versatile and hugs your curves in all the right places.
+Wear it with colored pumps and a workwear jacket or trench coat when you need to step outside.
+Accessorize with white crystals or pearls or go for gold.
+It features a natural waist, not requiring a belt.
+Transform it into an evening event with luxe silk, wool, or cashmere scarf.

 Look #3 - The Office Backbone

-With a straight silhouette and midi-length, this pink nude bandage dress is another work wardrobe staple that says you can count on me to get things done.
-Boasting a high choker neckline and anti-wrinkle fabric, it is work-ready when paired with a black clutch and simple gold earrings.
+With a straight silhouette and midi-length, this pink nude bandage dress is a work wardrobe staple.
+It screams, "you can count on me to get things done!"
+Boasting a high choker neckline and anti-wrinkle fabric, it is work-ready.
+Pair it with a black clutch and simple gold earrings.

-Complement the color of the dress with a brown chocolate colored coat or jacket.
-The dress features an understated and conservative fit that traces and hugs your curves yet is completely acceptable for an investment dinner or a boardroom meeting.
-Pair this classy dress with brighter accessories such as a scarf to transform the look from 9-to-5 to Happy Hour.
+Complement the color of the dress with a brown chocolate-colored coat or jacket.
+It features an understated and conservative fit that hugs your curves.
+It is acceptable for an investment dinner or a boardroom meeting.
+Wear this classy dress with brighter accessories such as a scarf to transform the look from 9-to-5 to Happy Hour.